Chinese New Year: red envelopes and lanterns symbolize good fortune

 “It’s hard to celebrate this holiday in Austria, because we don’t have many contacts here” Bee Sim says.
 “But I l know well all Chinese people try to come home if it’s possible.
 We will come back to Malaysia in one-two years”.
 (Research and text: Vita Vitrenko)

 1. The New Year’s dishes have auspicious names or ingredients.

 2. All houses are decorated with red lanterns.

 3. The red posters were initially a type of amulet.

 4-5.
 Kek Lok Si Temple (Penang, Malaysia) is one of the largest and finest temples complexes in Southeast Asia.
-During New Year it lights up thousands of lantern.
+At New Year it lights up thousands of lanterns.